prajwalvp/mesos_setup/README.md

 # mesos_setup

-Pulsar Search Pipeline using Mesos and Marathon
+Dockerfile for Pulsar Search Pipeline using Mesos and Marathon